DataDog/documentation/content/en/real_user_monitoring/explorer/analytics.md

 Visualize a single [measure][1] (or a [facet][2] unique count of values) on the world map.

-The following RUM analytics geomap shows the 75th percentile of **Largest Contentful Paint** over the past day:
+The following RUM Analytics geomap shows the 75th percentile of **Largest Contentful Paint** over the past day:

 {{< img src="real_user_monitoring/explorer/analytics/rum_geomap_example.png" alt="RUM geomap example" style="width:90%;">}}